 There are some key characteristics to look for when determining which bank is the best bank for African Americans.
 Before making a decision, do your research and consider the following aspects.

-Overdraft fees and charges have in the past been generally just accepted as the norm.
-In recent years, these fees are being viewed as deceitful toward consumers.
+In the past, exorbitant bank charges have been generally just accepted as the norm.
+But in recent years, these fees have started being viewed as deceitful toward consumers.
 One banking CEO even went as far as naming his Yacht Overdraft and is now in deep water after some appropriate backlash from communities.

-When researching banking options, ask up front about overdraft fees or hidden service fees that have the potential to harm you in the future.
-MoneyLion’s truly zero-fee banking solution in partnership with dfree eliminates overdraft fees completely and also has zero service fees.
+When researching banking options, ask up front about overdraft fees or hidden transaction fees that have the potential to harm you in the future.
+MoneyLion’s RoarMoney banking account, offered in partnership with dfree, eliminates hidden fees and hefty maintenance and transaction fees in favor of one inclusive monthly fee of just $1.

 2. Bank Without Balance Requirements